Lobbying FAQ

 - 2- an individual who is not paid, or

 Step 1: The lobbyist must register with the Commissioner of Political Practices by submitting a L-1 lobbyist license application.
 The L-1 application lists the name of the principal(s) the lobbyist will be working for, as well as the subject(s) or issue(s) the applicant will be lobbying for or against.
-A lobbyist must register within five business days after entering into an oral or written agreement to receive payment(s) of $2,900* or more or after receiving payment(s) of $2,900* or more for the purposes of lobbying the legislature.
+A lobbyist must register within five business days after entering into an oral or written agreement to receive payment(s) of $3,000.00 or more to lobby, or after receiving payment(s) of $3,000.00 or more to lobby.

 A "principal" is anyone who employs a lobbyist or a person required to report pursuant to MCA 5-7-208.
 Principals can also be lobbyists as well.
-Simply, anyone who pays another person or entity $2,900* or more for lobbying is a principal
+Simply, anyone who spends $3,000.00 or more for lobbying is a principal.

 *(subject to change per 5-7-112, MCA)

-Any principal who makes payments or agrees to make payments exceeding $2,900* in a calendar year for the purpose of lobbying must complete and file a “Principal Authorization Statement.”
-Businesses, associations, government agencies and others who pay lobbyists to work on their behalf are also principals (See § 5-7-208 and 5-7-112, MCA; and § 44.12.202, ARM for more information.).
+Any Principal who makes payments or agrees to make payments exceeding $3,000.00 in a calendar year for the purpose of lobbying must complete and file a “Principal Authorization Statement.”
+Businesses, associations, government agencies and others who pay lobbyists to work on their behalf are considered principals.
+Principals register with COPP by filing either form L-2 or L-3.

-- -Have you paid or intend to pay more than $2,900* to individuals to lobby on your behalf, but will not pay any individual lobbyist $2,900?
-If so, you must file a Principal Registration Application, form L-3.
+- -Have you paid or intend to pay more than $3,000.00 in total for purposes of lobbying, but will not pay any individual lobbyist $3,000.00 or more?
+If so, you would file a Principal Registration Application, form L-3.

 Questions?
 We are here to help!
 Contact the Commissioner of Political Practices Office at (406) 444-2942, email cpphelp@mt.gov, or stop by the office at 1209 8th Avenue in Helena (one block north of the capitol).